 - Investigations of information received from Hotline Tips, Employer protests and other issues including deceased, inmate and multi-claimant address/phone and/or e-mail.

 - Associates within the Unit are responsible for preparation, delivery and monitoring of cases filed with the State Attorney offices.

-- Associates work with local law enforcement agencies and the OIG USDOL office.
+- Associates work with local law enforcement agencies, OIG, and USDOL.

 - Claimant repayment agreements

 - Referral to collection agencies